Yahoo-Mike/recovery_device_lenovo_X606FA/README.md

 ## Release info
 This is an unofficial build.
 Install at your own risk.

-Build with minimal AOSP TWRP for Android 11.0.
+Build with minimal AOSP TWRP for Android 12.1.

+This branch was created when Android 13 removed support for FDE (full disk encryption).
+It will work with A13 GSIs that use FBE (file-based encryption) with aes-256-xts:aes-256-cts.

+Stock ROMs use FDE, so this branch will **not** work with stock ROMs.

 ### About Device